 The Mediterranean country of Italy is the cultural powerhouse of Europe.
-From the inception of the Roman civilization to modern day art and culture, the land unified in 1861 has been shaped by a multitude of regional customs which transcends into the footballing philosophy and heritage of the land.
-Milan, Rome, Turin, Florence and Sicily are the primary footballing hubs of the country.
+From the inception of the Roman civilization to modern-day art and culture, the land unified in 1861 has been shaped by a multitude of regional customs that transcend into the footballing philosophy and heritage of the land.
+Milan, Rome, Turin, Florence, and Sicily are the primary footballing hubs of the country.
 Ever since the Serie A was set up in the 1929-30 season the nation has produced top talents generation after generation.
 For the longest time, Italy was hailed as the best footballing nation in Europe.
 The recent predicament of the Italian football team is a different story, however.
-They failed to qualify for the 2018 World Cup in Russia after group stage eliminations in Brazil 2014 and South Africa 2010.
+They failed to qualify for the 2018 World Cup in Russia following group stage eliminations in Brazil 2014 and South Africa 2010.
 This is a humble effort to trace the journey from their glory days to the recent fall from grace.

-The Golden Years – Giuseppe Meazza & Vittorio Pozzo show the way.
+The Golden Years – Giuseppe Meazza and Vittorio Pozzo show the way

 Grande Torino – A Tale of Triumph and Heartbreak

-The first legendary club team in Italian football were Grande Torino.
-In the tumultuous times during the second great war when Italy joined the Axis powers under Mussolini, a visionary Feruccio Novo became the President of Torino FC.
-After consulting with Pozzo he decided the team should adopt an English model.
+The first legendary club team in Italian football was Grande Torino.
+In the tumultuous times during the second great war when Italy joined the Axis powers under Mussolini, a visionary Ferruccio Novo became the President of Torino FC.
+After consulting with Pozzo, he decided the team should adopt an English model.
 With Felice Borel at the helm, the club moved from Metodo to the Sistema formation.
-It was basically an adaptation of late Arsenal manager Herbert Chapman’s “WM” which was a 3-2-2-3 formation in practice where the holding midfielder would move back as a de facto “stopper”, while the full-backs were tasked with marking opposition wingers.
-An arrayed man marking system was born.
+It was an adaptation of late Arsenal manager Herbert Chapman’s “WM”, a 3-2-2-3 formation in practice where the holding midfielder would move back as a de facto “stopper”, while the full-backs were tasked with marking opposition wingers.
+An arrayed man-marking system was born.

 The club won the Serie A in 1942-43 with great performances from forwards Guglielmo Gabetto and Pietro Ferraris scoring 14 and 12 times respectively.
-After Silvio Piola was sold to Juventus and the war ended, the club hired Luigi Ferrero to lead the side and he won back to back championships in 1945-46 and 46-47.
-The club won the Scudetto again in 1947-48 and 48-49 when they beat Juventus 3-0 in the derby but perished tragically in the Superga air disaster on 4th may that year and were classified as winners two days later.
+After Silvio Piola was sold to Juventus and the war ended, the club hired Luigi Ferrero to lead the side and he won back-to-back championships in 1945-46 and 46-47.
+The club won the Scudetto again in 1947-48 and 48-49 when they beat Juventus 3-0 in the derby but perished tragically in the Superga air disaster on the 4th of May that year.
+They were classified as winners two days later.

 Helenio Herrera’s Legacy

 Italian football saw another rejuvenation when Barcelona coach Helenio Herrera became manager of Internazionale in 1960.
-Herrera had piped Di Stefano’s Madrid to win consecutive Spanish leagues.
-At the club he won three Serie A titles in 1962-63, 64-65 and 65-66 and the European Cup in 1964 and 1965 beating Real Madrid and Benfica respectively who were the best teams of that era.
+Herrera had pipped Di Stefano’s Madrid to win consecutive Spanish leagues.
+At the club he won three Serie A titles in 1962-63, 64-65 and 65-66 as well as the European Cup in 1964 and 1965, beating Real Madrid and Benfica, the best teams of that era, respectively.

 | Read More | Catenaccio vs Total Football |